 Each year, the Charity holds several public symposia on relevant topics, led by faculty members and students and open to the general public.
-In March 2018, for example, the Charity produced an interactive event on the topic of ethical tourism.
+In March 2019, for example, the Charity produced an interactive event at the Migration Museum on the topic of 'Crossing Borders'.